-Sephora data breach: customers' data for sale on the dark web
+Sephora data breach: customers' personal data for sale on the dark web

 The data which includes full names, date of birth, gender, email address, ethnicity, beauty preferences and passwords of the French cosmetics retailers' online users is reportedly for sale on the dark web for USD $1900 (NZ$2900).

-READ MORE: • Sephora security breach: NZ customers offered free sub to data monitoring service

-The dark web is a part of the internet which is not visible by search engines.
+The dark web is a part of the internet which is not visible by regular search engines.

 Singapore-based cyber security firm Group-IB says it came across two customer databases with personal data on "undergrounds forums" that are "likely to be related to Sephora".